cjsrkd3321/vision/README.md

 - This system can use for managing about CMDB(Configuration Management Database), Compliance Tracker, Regular Inspectation etc...

+## Coming Soon
+- [WIP] Managing Security Group
+- If you wanna test this function, give 'ec2:AuthorizeSecurityGroupIngress' to BATCH server.

 _Table of contents:_

 - [SImple Architecture](#simple-architecture)